akbargherbal/speedtyper_solo/speedtyper-solo/README.md

 1. **Quick start?** → This file (README.md)
 2. **Dashboard usage?** → Navigate to `/dashboard` in the app
+3. **Keyboard shortcuts?** → Click ⌨️ icon in navbar
-3. **Customizing filters?** → See "Customization" section above
+4. **Customizing filters?** → See "Customization" section above

 ### Reporting Issues

 1. Check troubleshooting section above
-2. Verify you're on the latest version
+2. Verify you're on the latest version: v1.4.0
 3. Include:
    - What you tried to do
    - What happened